Revision 23-3; Effective July 1, 2023

 Temporary Assistance for Needy Families – State Program (TANF-SP) — Cash assistance for families with a dependent child and at least two adults.
 Adults on the Eligibility Determination Group (EDG) must be legal parents (including a certified stepparent) to the dependent child.
 This includes legal parents and stepparents who are disqualified for one of the reasons listed in A-222, Who Is Not Included, No. 4, Disqualified Members, unless that disqualification is due to not meeting citizenship requirements.

-- stores individual and case information;
+- store individual and case information;

-- generates benefit issuance;
+- generate benefit issuance;

 Texas Workforce Commission (TWC) — The state governmental agency charged with overseeing and providing workforce development services to employers and job seekers of Texas.
 TWC is part of a local and state network dedicated to developing the workforce of Texas.
 The network is comprised of the statewide efforts of TWC along with planning and service provision by 28 local workforce boards on a regional level.

 The Workforce Information System of Texas (TWIST) — The computer system used by the Texas Workforce Commission (TWC) for intake, eligibility determination, assessment, service tracking, and reporting of TWC-administered programs, such as child care, Supplemental Nutrition Assistance Program (SNAP), Employment and Training, Choices, and the Workforce Innovation and Opportunity Act.

 Third Party — Person or organization outside the certified household.

 Third-Party Resource — A source of payment of medical expenses other than the recipient or the Texas Health and Human Services Commission (HHSC).

 Three Months Prior — The three-month period before the Medicaid application month.
 Applicants who meet eligibility requirements during any of the months in this period receive Medicaid benefits for the eligible month(s).